akay4ty7/animewebapp/README.md

 # Anime Arc

 This is a web-application that allows users to submit an image (prefereably scenery forcused photographs) which will then be processed and re-iamgined into an anime style (Haya Miyazaki Style).
 Furthermore, any humans that are detected are removed and replaced with popular anime characters (Goku, Naruto, Ichigo, etc.).
+The image is also describedin English, then translated to Japanese and finally pasted onto the result image.

 ## Getting Started